 Box Office Poison.
 Sex-starved artist Ed takes a life-drawing class with a nude female model.
 Afterwards he sees the model on the subway and they talk; her sitting, him standing.
 Ed strains to look down her shirt the whole time even though he's already seen her naked and she busts him on it.
 This is typical behavior for him.

 Shows up quite often in fanfic.
 After all, most fanfiction is anonymous or pseudonymous and written by young people.
 Indeed, it often becomes the characterisation equivalent of a Plot Tumour, with sex overriding everything the characters are canonically interested in.

 Kalash93 enjoys this trope, though he never pushes it too far.
 Example.

-Also in Lockout the protagonist, Snow, uses this trope interestingly.
-At times he mocks her with his sexuality (such as when she falls face first onto his crotch and he tells her that "you don't have to do that, a simple thank-you is enough") but at other times he seems distinctly uniterested in her as a sexual being (such as when he's looking at her leg wound and saying "ew! yuck!" even though it's on her thigh, practically in her crotch).
+The protagonist, Snow, also uses this trope interestingly.
+At times he mocks her with his sexuality (such as when she falls face first onto his crotch and he tells her that "you don't have to do that, a simple thank-you is enough") but at other times he seems distinctly uninterested in her as a sexual being (such as when he's looking at her leg wound and saying "ew! yuck!" even though it's on her thigh, practically in her crotch).

-Not Another Teen Movie is meant to be a parody, so it's understandable, since most of the characters are not really meant to be sympathetic, but there are many instances that invoke this trope, from having students peek in on a girl's bathroom, to the Foreign Exchange Student.
+Not Another Teen Movie is meant to be a parody, so it's understandable, since most of the characters are not really meant to be sympathetic, but there are many instances that invoke this trope such as male students peeking in on a girl's bathroom.